yannbolliger/processwire-boilerplate/README.md

 # Welcome to BS ProcessWire 3.x Boilerplate

-This is a starter boilerplate for ProcessWire in use by Bolliger Studios.
-It comes with an up to date version of PW 3.0, the new AdminUiKit interface and some custom made additional features:
+This is a starter boilerplate for ProcessWire in use by [Bolliger Studios](https://bolligerstudios.ch).
+It comes with an up to date version of PW 3, the new AdminUiKit interface and some custom additional features:

-  - Customisable ready-made AJAX contact form, click to install.
+  - Ready-made AJAX contact form, click to install.
-  - Colorbox plugin for nice and easy image galleries.
+  - Colorbox plugin integration for nice and easy image galleries.
   - Predefined documents fieldtype with render template.
+  - Predefined mp3 file fieldtype with render template.
-  - Git commit versioned asset urls.
+  - Git commit-based versioned asset URLs.
-  - Basic SCSS presets and normalize.css in an easy-to-use pipeline.
+  - Basic SCSS presets and `normalize.css` in an easy-to-use pipeline.
   - ProcessWire Upgrade module already installed.
   - German translation files already installed.